-Faculty members applying for Plan B leave should ordinarily submit at least three timely and well-developed applications for external grant support.
-Whenever possible, the grants applied for should include salary offset (i.e., funding that the College receives to replace all or part of the faculty member's salary).
+Faculty members applying for Plan B leave should ordinarily submit at least three timely and well developed applications for external grant support.
+Whenever possible, the grants applied for should include salary offset.

 - Does the funding I am applying for need to cover the entire period of my sabbatical?
 No, as long as it includes a portion of the leave period, a grant application can be counted as one of the three that constitute a strenuous effort. - Can grants that cover the leave period but are not put together specifically for this leave application count?
 For example, can you count an NSF grant application made a year ago?
 6 months ago?
-As long as some part of the grant applied for provides funding to the College during the period of the leave, it can count as one of the three required applications.
-When possible, faculty members submitting major grant applications that will apply to sabbatical periods in the future should inform the Office of Sponsored Research at the time the grant application is submitted in order to streamline the leave application process. - ➤ What if none of the three grants for which I am applying provide salary support and I could have applied for a salary-supported grant?
+As long as some part of the grant applied for covers the period of the leave, it can count as one of the three required applications.
+If a faculty member eligible for leave in the future is making a current application for a major grant that will apply to the sabbatical period coming up, it will streamline the approval process if that faculty member informs the Office of Sponsored Research at the time the grant application is submitted. - I have an existing grant that provides salary offset during my upcoming leave period.
+How should this grant be treated on my CFA leave application?